-- Be sure the trailer supports are adjusted to properly support the boat's hull - Park the trailer and boat in a protected area with the lower unit drive in the DOWN position. - Loosen tie-downs and winch line, but be sure the boat is resting properly on hull supports. - Lift the trailer and place blocks under the trailer frame to relieve weight on trailer tires and springs.
-Position the boat to allow for adequate draining from rain or snow - Cover the boat to prevent the collection of rain, snow or debris.
+- Be sure the trailer supports are adjusted to properly support the boat's - Repack the trailer wheel bearings with water-resistant wheel bearing grease. - Park the trailer and boat in a protected area with the lower unit drive in the DOWN position. - Loosen tie-downs and winch line, but be sure the boat is resting properly on hull supports. - Lift the trailer and place blocks under the trailer frame to relieve weight on trailer tires and springs.
+Position the boat to allow for adequate draining from rain or snow. - Cover the boat to prevent the collection of rain, snow or debris.
 When using a cover, allow ventilation for residual moisture and condensation to escape.
 Never cover or plug the bilge drain hole.